The Devilbox Project is a complete LAMP stack for Docker. If you use the Docker-Toolbox, this part of the documentation are worth reading.

 .

 So you can plug into the running Devilbox PHP container.
-Here are already numerous tools preinstalled.
-Also composer
+Here are already

-.
-After calling you are in the directory shared\http
+After calling you are in the directory shared/http

 .
-To install e. g.
-Contao 4.8 in a directory contao48
+To install e.g. Contao 4.13 in a directory contao4

-you just have to enter:
+have to enter:

-composer create-project contao/managed-edition contao48 4.8
+composer create-project contao/managed-edition contao4 4.13

 Create a new database:

-mysql -u root -h mysql -p -e 'CREATE DATABASE db_contao49;'
+mysql -u root -h mysql -p -e 'CREATE DATABASE db_contao4;'

 The settings for the Contao Install Tool are basically identical.
 You only have to pay attention to the following entries: